TWooding/star-organizer/README.md

 To use the program, follow the steps below:

-1. Open a terminal window.
+1. Open a terminal window and clone the repository.

 2. Ensure that you have Python 3.x and pip installed on your machine.
 You can check by running the following commands: